Boundless (company): Products

 The company's textbooks consisted of educational material taken from free and open sources.
 This material is often referred to as "open educational resources" (OER).
-Some of the source material included Wikipedia, the Encyclopedia of Earth, and government web sites.
+Some of the source material included Wikipedia, the Encyclopedia of Earth, and government websites.
 The company edited the material and arranged it to create a text in the form of an e-book.
-In some cases the company also provided study tools, such as flashcards and quizzes.
+In some cases, the company also provided study tools, such as flashcards and quizzes.

 The company offered textbooks in over 20 subjects.
 The company provided two types of books.
 In an "open" textbook, the contents of each chapter and the arrangement of chapters were defined by the company.
 In its "alternative" textbooks, the material was arranged in a way that was very similar to a specific, commercially available textbook.
 Alternative textbooks allowed students to follow class reading and assignments that were based on a commercial text.
 Each chapter in its alternative texts covered the same concepts as the corresponding chapter in the similar commercial textbook, but using open education resources.

 In August 2013, the company began to charge a per-book fee for alternative textbooks.
 It continued to provide open textbooks (with fewer interactive features) for free.
 The company launched its "Boundless Teaching Platform" in December 2013.
 The teaching platform was free.
 According to the company, the teaching platform allowed instructors to customize the order of textbooks and monitor students' activity through the company's texts.